6 Surprising Ways To Keep Your Metabolism Up as You Age

-In fact, a 2021 study found that a high-protein diet consisting of about 40% protein lead to increased calorie burn and fat burning compared to a diet consisting of 15% protein.
+In fact, a 2021 study found that a high-protein diet consisting of about 40% protein leads to increased calorie burn and fat burning compared to a diet consisting of 15% protein.

 The fix: Add more protein to your diet.
 But keep in mind, if you increase your protein intake, you still want to ensure you’re eating a minimally-processed diet containing a blend of protein, healthy fats, and complex carbs, including plenty of fiber.
 And more protein doesn’t necessarily equal more meat: upping your intake of nuts, seeds, legumes, and whole grains will all get you closer to your goal, too.

 Compared to your average cardio workout like running, high-intensity interval training (HIIT)—brief, very high-intensity periods of cardio exercise interspersed with periods of rest—increases metabolic rate and burns significantly more calories long after you’re done moving.
 In fact, one study found that just two minutes of HIIT sprint intervals increased metabolism more over the course of a day than 30 minutes of running.
 Some studies also suggest that HIIT may help the body preferentially burn fat for fuel as opposed to carbohydrates.

 The fix: Try out a HIIT workout and see if it’s for you.
 For some people, HIIT workouts may be too intense to complete daily (always listen to your body), but even one or two times a week can get that metabolic fire burning.

 5. Consume mineral-rich foods.